Westminster-Astronomical-Society/WASI_Website/content/planetarium.md

 Walk ins are welcome, space permitting.

-Live telescope viewing is hosted after the planetarium shows, skies permitting.
-No registration is needed for the telescope viewing.
+Our [observatory](/observatory) is usually open sfter the planetarium shows, skies permitting.
+Here's a chance to look through our big telescope.
+No registration is needed for the post-show observatory.

 ### Group Shows